Last Updated on December 8, 2021 by Shaun Snapp

 Now let us review how Gartner decided to layout the MQ.

 Two problems become apparent immediately.
-One is that the databases being compared is unclear.
+One is that the databases being compared are unclear.
 Second, why are different database types listed in the same MQ in the first place?

 Which Database Is Being Compared?

-The MQ includes a jumble of vendors, except in only a few cases the database itself is not mentioned.
+The MQ includes a jumble of vendors, except the database itself is not mentioned in only a few cases.
 For example, we can guess that when Gartner states Oracle, they are referring to the Oracle RDMBS DB (Oracle 18, Oracle 12, or Oracle 11).
-Oracle also has several other databases, but Oracle is only dominant in one database type, which is the relational/RDBMS.
+Oracle also has several other databases, but Oracle is only dominant in one database type, the relational/RDBMS.
 There is just a stunning lack of specificity in this MQ.

 The Databases in the Magic Quadrant

-The most desirable quadrant is the upper right.
-This is the so-called “magic” quadrant.
+The most desirable quadrant is the upper right, the so-called “magic” quadrant.

-- So if the Oracle database is brought up on AWS, then what is AWS’s rating?
+- So if the Oracle database is brought up on AWS, what is AWS’s rating?